adrianbucur83/EasyCoin/README.md

 Pass command-line options with `--args` followed by the relevant arguments

-Type `run` to run monerod
+Type `run` to run easycoind

 ### Analysing memory corruption

 We use the tool `valgrind` for this.

-Run with `valgrind /path/to/monerod`.
+Run with `valgrind /path/to/easycoind`.
 It will be slow.

 ### LMDB